Brandon-Johns/Vicon-DataStream-SDK-examples/Template_CPP/readme.md

 ## Getting Started with Modifications
-Read `VDS_Interface.h` to see what else it can do and add more functionality as you require
+Read the descriptions of the interfaces in `VDS_Interface.h` to see what else it can do and add more functionality as you require

-Alter this file to use a maths library that can work with matrices (I use the Armadillo C++ Library)
+Alter the class `vdsi::Point` to use a maths library that can work with matrices (I use the Armadillo C++ Library)

 ## Troubleshooting
 The C++ version of Vicon DataStream SDK has issues with compatibility with most other C++ libraries.